 Female Soldier in the Civil War

-Frances Louisa Clalin was born in Illinois in the 1830s.
-She later married Ohio native Elmer Clayton, with whom she would have three children.
-They had a farm in Minnesota.
+Frances Clalin was born in Illinois in the 1830s.
+She married Elmer Clayton and gave birth to three children.
+The Claytons lived on a farm in Minnesota.

 Some women dressed like men and marched off to war with a relative.
 Others enlisted because they had no means to support themselves after their loved one left home.
 More than a few were enticed by the wages promised by the army, because money meant freedom from their old roles and the ability to start a new, more independent life.
 And some female soldiers of the Civil War were simply patriotic and wanted to serve their country.